 This is a topic relevant to performers of all standards and abilities.
 How can we build an effective and enjoyable recital programme which is varied, interesting and more importantly, will compliment a pianist’s abilities and talents?
 For younger, inexperienced performers, teachers are paramount here, hopefully suggesting works beyond the scope of those found in various exam syllabuses.
 Not that there is anything wrong with examination set pieces, quite the contrary in fact, but if students only stick to them, they will develop a very limited set of skills.
 Learning three pieces (or four depending on the exam board), a few scales, minimal sight-reading and aural tests, does not constitute an all-round musical or piano education, and parents would do well to bear this in mind.
 It is a subject hotly contested by many instrumental teachers; the main complaint always appears to be the almost inevitable parental ‘pushing’ towards the next exam or grade which will not help overall improvement in a student’s playing in the long run, as all good teachers know.

-Beyond exams, it’s a good idea to start compiling programmes or collections of works you particularly enjoy playing and crucially, those you play well.
+Beyond exams, it can be beneficial to start compiling programmes or collections of works you particularly enjoy playing and crucially, those you play well.
 A common misconception amongst students playing classical music is that they must demonstrate many different pianistic styles and historical periods.
 Whilst this may be true for examinations and competitions where set works must be adhered to, concert programmes do not need to be devised with this in mind.
 Surely a much better plan is to highlight those composers and works which show case a pianist’s personality in the most complimentary way?

-Music colleges and conservatoires tend to perpetuate this; it’s mandatory (or certainly was when I was student) to include a Prelude and Fugue (by J S Bach or similar), several Etudes or concert studies (usually by Liszt, Chopin or Rachmaninov), a Twentieth Century work and a Classical or Romantic sonata (all played from memory) at the end of year exam (for which you must pass or face losing your place on the course).
-This may be great for working at technical skills and obtaining thorough knowledge of the piano repertoire (and I certainly don’t regret my wonderful training at all), but in the saturated world of the concert platform, how often will young players really need these works after graduation?
-We’ve all heard pianists, whatever their ability, play mediocre and random cross sections of the repertoire, only to leave the concert thinking that we loved their Mozart (or whatever) but what a pity they didn’t play more of it.
+Music colleges and conservatoires tend to perpetuate this; it’s mandatory (or certainly was when I was student) to include a Prelude and Fugue (by J S Bach or similar), several Etudes or concert studies (usually by Liszt, Chopin or Rachmaninov), a Twentieth Century work and a Classical or Romantic sonata at the end of year exam.
+This may be great for working at technical skills and obtaining thorough knowledge of the piano repertoire, but in the saturated world of the concert platform, how often will young players really need these works after graduation?
+We’ve all heard pianists, whatever their ability, play mediocre and random cross sections of the repertoire, only to leave the concert thinking that we loved their Mozart, but what a pity they didn’t play more of it.
 Pianists should always play to their strengths.

 Those who specialise in particular composers or areas of music most certainly attract attention and are often viewed as more interesting propositions to concert organisers and promoters because they offer something different.
 As many world-class classical pianists will attest, their specialisms have become their trademarks.
 So with this in mind, is it prudent to encourage ‘specialising’ in younger students and pupils?